idio-sync/romm-comm/README.md

 - `PASS`: API authentication password

 #### Optional Settings:
-- `DOMAIN`: Website domain for any download links (default: "No website configured")
+- `DOMAIN`: Website domain for any download links, can use local ip/port if not exposing RomM to the internet (default: "No website configured")
 - `SYNC_RATE`: How often to sync with API in seconds (default: 3600)
 - `UPDATE_VOICE_NAMES`: Enable/disable voice channel stats (default: true)
 - `SHOW_API_SUCCESS`: Show API sync result messages in Discord (default: false)